kevinwl02/kevinwl02.github.io/about.md

 title: About
 ---

 Hi there.
-Some of me here.

-I'm an iOS (and mobile) developer with a couple good years behind my back.
-I'm passionate about this technology and enthusiast in cool tricks to make code brimming with elegance.
+I'm an iOS developer working with mobile technologies back to 5 or 6 years.
+Interested in finding neat ways to code in iOS, good software engineering, game development, martial arts, japanese culture and art as a philosophy.

 Feel free to contact me or look me up.